 Minimum and maximum investments: The minimum and maximum amount that can be invested by an individual applicant should be stated, along with any provisions for buying shares in instalments.

 Financial returns: There should be a statement of the society’s policies regarding interest on share capital, dividends on transactions (if relevant), together with any forecasts for future interest and dividend rates, if relevant.
-Details of any negotiated tax incentives should also be included.

 - Type of share capital being offered